tbreuss/mithril-by-examples/examples/lifecycle-methods.md

 layout: layouts/example.html
 ---

-An example showing all lifecycle methods from Mithril.js.
+Here we have an example showing all lifecycle methods from Mithril.js.
+This is very useful for seeing how things work and in what order.
+The example was taken from the official website at <https://mithril.js.org/components.html#lifecycle-methods> and slightly modified.

 ## JavaScript